ksubramanian9/portfolio_management/docs/requirements/portfolio_management_service_specs.md

 - **Performance Calculation, Risk Management, Reporting**: Publishes `PortfolioUpdated` and `PortfolioRebalanced` to trigger downstream calculations and reports.

 ## Domain Model
-The domain model is implemented as immutable Scala case classes, adhering to DDD and FP principles.
+The domain model is implemented as immutable Java records, adhering to DDD and FP principles.
 Key entities and value objects are defined below, aligned with the ubiquitous language.

 ### Entities and Aggregates
 - **Portfolio (Aggregate Root)**: